 I help people to develop personal mastery so they can achieve the success, health and happiness they desire, In particular, I help people to reduce distress and anxiety and avoid chronic stress.
 If you'd like to explore how I can help you become more successful, healthier, and happier let's have a chat.
 Contact me now on 021 056 8389 or email me at email@example.com.
 I coach face to face and via the internet.

 Until next week,

 Tony helps individuals to harness the power of their mind to achieve success and well-being in life, work and business.
 Tony's particular area of expertise is in helping people perform under pressure and gain freedom from worry, anxiety and stress.
 Tony’s solution focused approach to coaching uses a range of techniques drawn from the fields of co-active coaching, hypnosis, positive psychology and neuro-linguistic programming (NLP).

-Contact Tony today to discuss how he can help you, or if you think Tony could help someone you know, you might like to encourage them to get in touch with him.
+Contact Tony today - call or text 021 056 8389 to discuss how he can help you, or if you think Tony could help someone you know, you might like to encourage them to get in touch with him.